Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 # Macros

 Macro's let us do meta-programming in Rust.

-This allows us to treat our code as data; manipulate it, expand it, and create new code.
+Metaprogramming allows us to treat our code as data; manipulate it, expand it, and generate new code.

-Through this video we'll learn how to do three things with macros:

-1. Generate boilerplate code to minimise repeating ourselves
-2. Create pseudo-functions that can take any number of parameters
-3. Implement another programming language within Rust to demonstrate how you can create domain-specific languages (DSLs)
+Macro's let us do a _lot_ of things so I've split this video into two parts.

+This time we're going to go through the basics of creating macro's with macro rules.

+That includes pattern matching, metavariables and repetitions.

+I also want to show you a real work example of how I use them.

+In part two of the video, we'll create a domain specific language (DSL) within Rust using macros.

 This series is accompanied by a free book, check the description for a link straight to this chapter.